friflo/Friflo.Json.Fliox/Engine/README.md

 `Playback()` must be called on the **main** thread.
 Available commands are in the [CommandBuffer - API](https://github.com/friflo/Friflo.Engine-docs/blob/main/api/CommandBuffer.md).

-This enables entity changes in multi threaded application using entity systems / queries.
+This enables recording entity changes in multi threaded application using entity systems / queries.
-In these cases enumeration of query results run on multiple worker threads.
+In this case enumerations of query results run on multiple worker threads.
 Within these enumerations entity changes are recorded with a `CommandBuffer`.
-After the query thread has finished the changes are execute with `Playback()` on the **main** thread.
+After a query thread has finished these changes are executed with `Playback()` on the **main** thread.

 ```csharp
 public static void CommandBuffer()